 Neuschwanstein Castle is one of the most visited castles visited in all of Europe and once you see it’s beauty you can easily understand why.
 So beautiful and magical is this castle that it’s what inspired the design of the Disney castle that you can find at Disneyland parks all over the world.

-Neuschwanstein Castle is a 19th-century palace which was created by Ludwig II and is located high up on the cliffs in the gorgeous countryside of Bavaria.
+Neuschwanstein Castle is a 19th-century palace that was created by Ludwig II and is located high up on the cliffs in the gorgeous countryside of Bavaria.
 Visitors can take a tour inside this stunning castle however it is super popular so be sure to book your tickets well in advance.

 It’s also worth noting that given this castle is located high in the cliffs, you will need to walk around 1.5km up a steep driveway to reach it.
-Alternatively, you can take a horse and carriage, but be warned we waited well over an hour for a carriage.
+Alternatively, you can take a horse and carriage but be warned we waited well over an hour for a carriage.

 Even if you do miss out on getting tickets, in my view it is still well worth the visit.
 This is no doubt the most stunning castle I’ve ever seen.
 It’s absolutely stunning.

-It will take a full day to visit Neuschwanstein Castle from Munich as it a 3-hour trip one way via public transport.
+It will take a full day to visit Neuschwanstein Castle from Munich as it is a 3-hour trip one way via public transport.
 It’s easy enough to do though, you simply take a train from Munich to Fussen and then from here a bus to the castle.
-Alternatively, you may join a bus tour from Munich.

 Stuttgart is an amazing city to explore with an abundance of things to do and places to see.
 Located just over an hour and a half drive away from Munich, making it a fun day trip from Munich.